 Please contact us if you need further advice on your specific travel requirements.

-Activity, Injury and Mountain Rescue
+• Activity, Injury and Mountain Rescue

 It is a condition of booking that you are insured against medical expenses, injury, illness, death, cost of repatriation and personal accident risks.
-In all trips, with the exception of holidays in the UK and Norway, your insurance must also cover mountain rescue.
+For all of our trips your insurance must also cover mountain rescue.
+The exception to this is if the trip is being held in the United Kingdom or Norway where mountain rescue is free of charge.
 Please ensure that your insurance covers you to the maximum altitude given on your trip itinerary.
 The maximum altitude for any trip can be checked on the 'At A Glance' box on each trip page.
-Most of our trips have a maximum altitude of 3,000 metres.
-If you are unsure or are joining a bespoke trip, then please ask us for specific details.

 Trip Cancellation/Curtailment Insurance

 All of the above insurances are detailed in our Terms and Conditions.
+For further details, please read the Insurance section on our website.

-Summer mountain weather in the European Alps can vary considerably, and in this respect it is no different to any mountain environment where the terrain influences the weather and it can change from valley to valley.
+• Summer mountain weather in the European Alps can vary considerably, and in this respect it is no different to any mountain environment where the terrain influences the weather and it can change from valley to valley.

 However, in the summer months it is generally good in the Alps, but it can deliver everything from glorious sunshine, to rain, fog, high winds and even snow.
 Temperatures can reach over 30°Celsius (86°F) in July and August, but can drop to 5°Celsius (41°F) on the high passes, or 'Cols' as they are known in the Alps.
 Essentially, as with all mountain journeys, you should be prepared for any eventuality.
 The average temperatures range from 15-25°Celsius (59-77°F) in the valleys and 5-15°Celsius (41-59°F) on the passes.